-In this article, I argue that focusing on strength alone can lead to poor training decisions, and I break reader hearts by explaining that yes, true progress becomes increasingly difficult the leaner we get and I give guidelines on when that’s likely to be.
+It is absolutely possible to gain strength while cutting.
+However, in this article, I argue that focusing on strength alone can lead to poor training decisions, I explain why true progress becomes increasingly difficult the leaner we get, and I give guidelines on what to expect.

 Dieting, cutting, shredding the fat off — everyone is shit scared of losing muscle mass while doing it because they don’t want to end up skinny.